 We have then provided the first estimation of the relationship between campaign spending and votes over a very long period of time.
-We have shown that, overall, the magnitude of the correlation has consistently increased since the 1880s, peaking in the last quarter of the 20th century, and that this pattern can be rationalized - at least partially - by the introduction of local radio and the profession-alization of campaigns.
+We have shown that, overall, the magnitude of the correlation has consistently increased since the 1880s, peaking in the last quarter of the 20th century, and that this pattern can be rationalized - at least partially - by the introduction of local radio and the professionalization of campaigns.
 The introduction of broadband Internet had a similar positive effect; however, it was concomitant to an increase in the local involvement of national parties and a decrease in the intensity of candidates' campaigning at the local level, which, as we document, might explain part of the sudden drop - albeit to levels that are still high by historical standards, - in the correlation between spending and votes observed in the early 2000s.

-Overall, our findings - based on the study of the whole time span of British modern elections - may have important policy implications regarding optimal campaign finance regulations.
+Overall, our findings - based on the study of the whole time span of British modern elections - may have implications regarding optimal campaign finance legislation.
 First, they indicate that, absent the observed drop in the amount spent by candidates - which partly stems from candidates' difficulties with fundraising and increased transparency - the impact of money in UK politics has become more important in recent decades.
-Second, they stress the importance of contextual elements, such as campaign technologies and strategies, in the understanding of whether and how campaigns matter.
-This not only gives directions for future research, which will need to better understand these factors, but may also have policy implications.
-Our results indeed make a contribution to understanding the role played by spending limits - the most common regulation tool - in a broader context, and pave the way for regulations on the role of media platforms.
+Second, they stress the importance of contextual elements, such as campaign technologies and strategies, in our understanding of whether and how campaigns matter.
+As such, they push for ascertaining the role played by spending limits - the most common regulation tool - in a broader context, and pave the way for regulations on the role of media platforms.